The Learning Centre:

 - The average line of credit charges 8% interest

-“With pension plan contributions, a salary dependent upon where you are on the pay grid, as well as the need to be financially sustainable throughout the summer – it can be challenging for educators to balance that whole income-to-debt ratio”, says Educators Financial Group Certified Financial Planner professional Kola Deru, whose daughter is a teacher.
-“But I can assure you, with the right plan and the drive to succeed it’s entirely possible to stop stressing about debt, and start living the life you want.”
+“With pension plan contributions and a salary dependent upon where you are on the pay grid (as well as the need to be financially sustainable throughout the summer), it can be challenging for education members to balance that whole debt-to-income ratio”, says Graham, who grew up in a household headed by educators.
+“But I can assure you, with the right financial plan and the drive to succeed—it is entirely possible to stop stressing about debt and start living the life you want.”

-Educators Director, Lending Services Amedeo Perfetto couldn’t agree more.
-“Debt can be an uncomfortable subject for people to talk about”, says Amedeo.
+“Debt can be an uncomfortable subject for people to talk about”, says Mara.
 “But I show my clients that there is light at the end of that ‘debt tunnel’ by providing them with lending solutions that can seriously lighten their financial burden.”

-What a difference the interest rate can make…
+What a difference a day (and a lower interest rate) can make.

-Amedeo can’t emphasize it enough.
-“When it comes to interest rates, it pays to pay attention.
-By simply consolidating various high rate credit cards and personal loans into one low-rate option, such as a 4% interest line of credit offered through Educators††, you can seriously save yourself a bundle.”
+Mara can’t emphasize enough that, when it comes to interest rates, it pays to pay attention.
+“For example, by simply consolidating various high-interest credit cards and personal loans into one low-rate option, such as a 4.95% line of credit offered through Educators, you can seriously save yourself a bundle over time.”